apioo/fusio/README.md

 installation.

 * __Adjust the configuration file__
-  Open the file `.env` in the Fusio directory and change the key `FUSIO_HOST` and `FUSIO_URL` to the domain pointing to the public folder.
+  Open the file `.env` in the Fusio directory and change the `FUSIO_URL` to the domain pointing to the public folder.
+Also adjust `FUSIO_APPS_URL` to the public url of the apps folder (in case you want to use the backend app).
 Also insert the database credentials to the `FUSIO_DB_*` keys.
 * __Execute the installation command__
   The installation script inserts the Fusio database schema into the provided